willianjusten/resume/Readme.md

 I love to work and collaborate with teams and in my spare time, I like to write on my blog or teach my friends about something that I've learned.

-## Skills

-* HTML - Jade - Haml - Erb
-* Responsive Design (Mobile First)
-* CSS (Stylus, Sass, Less, PostCSS)
-* Css Frameworks (Bootstrap, Foundation, Bourbon)
-* Grunt / Gulp / Webpack / Npm
-* Javascript (Design Patterns, Tests)
-* ReactJS / Redux / Flux
-* AngularJS
-* NodeJS
-* Python/Django/Flask
-* Ruby/Rails
-* PHP
-* Git
-* MySQL - MongoDB - Redis
-* TDD and Continuous Integration
-* Scrum and Kanban

 ## Work Experience

+**Instructor** - Willianjusten Courses - May 2016 - Present

+> Creating courses about Web Development on Udemy and YouTube.
+You can see the [complete list here](https://willianjusten.com.br/cursos/)

-**Front-end Developer** - Toptal - December 2016 - Present
+**Front-end Developer** - Toptal - December 2016 - April 2022

 > As a part of the core team, I'm responsible for developing efficient, reusable and reliable front-end code.
 Working with: Javascript (ES6), HTML5, CSS3/SASS, React, Backbone, SLIM, CoffeeScript, Ruby on Rails, Git, TDD/BDD.

-**Instructor** - Willianjusten Courses - May 2016 - Present

->Creating courses about Web Development in my own platform.

 **Freelance Frontend Developer** - HUGE - January 2016 - May 2016